newrelic/nri-flex/docs/basics/creating_configs.md

 ##  <a name='OfficiallysupportedAPIs'></a>Officially supported APIs

-Althoug Flex supports a variety of APIs, the following APIs are officially supported by New Relic.
+Althoug Flex supports a variety of APIs, the following APIs are the only ones officially supported by New Relic:

 - [Shell commands](../apis/commands.md): Run any standard shell command or application (Linux or Windows).
 - [HTTP requests](../apis/url.md): Query any standard HTTP/HTTPS endpoint returning JSON or XML.